 When your lover’s shared the bed with a lot of other lovers, they’d hopefully realize that you’re the better partner and come back to you again.
 Seriously, is that supposed to make you feel better?

 And think about this, cheating partners stray all the time.
 And they always return, don’t they?
-Does that mean cheating partners are true loyal lovers?
-[Read: 25 reasons behind why women cheat so easily]
+Does that mean cheating partners are the truest and most loyal of lovers?

 Perhaps, in the old days, people had a lot more time to put their life on hold, write poems of misery and broken hearts, get drunk and wait for their loved one to return.
 But how long can you really wait for an ex to change their mind these days?
 After all, love is not a test.
 When it’s over, it’s over.

 These days, there are a lot of distractions all the time.
-Even the most loyal of us find others attractive now and then, be it at work or at a party.
+Even the most loyal of us find others attractive now and then, be it in person or on social media.
+And how hard is it to slide into someone’s DMs these days when everyone’s so thirsty?
 But you know what, a happy and committed couple always cruise through these distractions without affairs or arguments.

-And truth be told, if your lover wants to leave you all of a sudden, it’s not because they feel like they need to test the waters for other mating potentials.
+Truth be told, if your lover wants to leave you all of a sudden, it’s not because they feel like they need to test the waters for other mating potentials.
 It’s because your perfect relationship has started to develop cracks that one or both of you haven’t really tried mending.
 Or your lover just thinks you suck, and that they can find someone better.
-[Read: 7 secret signs of a relationship that's starting to go bad]

 So even if your partner does return back to you after dating other people, it’s not because you’re the best.
 It’s because they couldn’t hook up with anyone better!
 You can look at it as a compliment.
 Or you could realize just how bad your partner is at getting hooked up with someone worthy.